 After the show, the lines for waiting sure have become longer!

 There is no fancy menu.
-It’s quite simple but mouth-watering.
+It’s quite simple but mouth-watering like most other street food from Korea.
 You can get handmade noodle soup, sujebi, dumpling soup, rice cake with dumpling soup, steamed dumpling – kimchi or meat, seasoned seaweed, and chilled buckwheat noodle soup or spicy mixed buckwheat noodles—mainly its noodles and soup in variation with dumplings.

 Cho Yonsoon serves traditional kalguksu (Korean knife-cut noodles) with a broth that is extremely rich and flavorful.
 The noodles are chewy and easy to slurp.
 According to Daniel Gray, a food journalist and restaurateur, her kimchi was “sublime.”
 Another foodie commented, “Her dumplings melt in your mouth.”